UWRF celebrates Hispanic Heritage Month

 “We had a little activity that helped with understanding which countries are represented by that heritage.
 We just had people kind of test their geography skills to understand if they knew where everything was and why we were celebrating,” said Riel-Elness.

-Tres Vidas was a musical theatre work that was based on the lives of three women, Frida Kahlo, Rufina Amaya, and Alfonsina Storni.
+Tres Vidas was a theatrical work that was based on the lives of three women, Frida Kahlo, Rufina Amaya, and Alfonsina Storni.
 It was hosted on Oct.
 5 in Abbot Concert Hall.

 Riel-Elness said this month is a great opportunity for students to step out of their comfort zones and learn about Hispanic culture.